Canon G9 X Mark II vs Olympus E-PL3

 It is notable that the G9X Mark II offers wifi support, while the E-PL3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL3 was succeeded by the Olympus E-PL5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the G9X Mark II and E-PL3 can be found, respectively, in the Canon G9 X Mark II Manual (free pdf) or the online Olympus E-PL3 Manual.

 So what conclusions can be drawn?
 Is the Canon G9 X Mark II better than the Olympus E-PL3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.